janisrael/sandata/README.md

-# Security Tester v2.0 — Production-Ready Security Scanning
+# Sandata — Professional Security Assessment Platform

 A **production-ready** Flask application that performs safe, authorized security checks on websites and payment pages.
-Now featuring authentication, role-based access control, rate limiting, and asynchronous scanning.
+Professional security assessment tool featuring authentication, role-based access control, rate limiting, and asynchronous scanning.

 > **⚠️ IMPORTANT LEGAL & ETHICAL NOTICE:** Use this tool **ONLY** on systems you own or where you have explicit written permission to test.
 Unauthorized scanning is **illegal and unethical**.